saifuddin42/Monsters-Rolodex/monsters-rolodex/README.md

+# Monsters Rolodex

+I This is a basic ReactJS app implementing component functionalites and unidirectional data flow using state and props.

-# Getting Started with Monsters-Rolodex
+## Getting Started with Monsters-Rolodex

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).